 You might also like: This hotel in New York City was built for women traveling solo

-New York in a day: How to spend a day in New York City
+New York in a day: The perfect One day in New York City

 Good Morning New York!